 Central to the course is a programme of self-directed learning, providing you with the opportunity to take more responsibility for your own learning and to tailor the programme to fit with your own interests.
 As the programme progresses, you will be expected to take increasing responsibility for your own learning, preparing you for a life-time of continued personal development.

 Our programme of assessment is designed to be appropriate, fair, valid, reliable and supports student learning.
 All of the assessment methods we use are evidence-based and employ a broad range of methodologies in recognition of students’ diverse academic strengths and different approaches to learning.
 For example, Single Best Answer questions are used extensively for testing knowledge and Objective Structured Clinical Examinations (OSCEs) for testing clinical skills.

 Wherever possible, clinical examinations are enhanced by the use of real patients with clinical problems.
 The School is also using Workplace Based Assessment approaches for assessing clinical skills, such as portfolios and clinical logbooks to demonstrate reflective learning and professionalism.

 At the heart of our assessment programme is the principle of “Frequent review and rapid remediation, and the use of formative assessment, allowing you to use assessment as a learning tool, and to help us to identify those students who are beginning to struggle academically so that appropriate support can be put in place.

 AAA which must include two science subjects from Biology, Chemistry, Physics, and Mathematics.
 Statistics can be offered instead of Mathematics.
 Plus a minimum C grade in one AS Level in a fourth subject.

 At least one A2 Level science must be either Biology or Chemistry.
-If not offered at A2 Level, Biology and Chemistry must be offered at AS Level with a minimum A grade.
+The subject not offered at A2 (Biology or Chemistry) must be offered at AS Level, at grade A.

 The typical offer will be AAA grades at A2 level.
 Plus a minimum C at AS Level.